The Bartlett

 University College London created its first chair of architecture in 1841, making The Bartlett the first architecture and built environment school established in the UK.
 A Chair in Planning was created at UCL in 1914 and The Department of Urban Planning then merged with the School of Architecture.
 The faculty was named The Bartlett in 1919 when the original benefactor, Sir Herbert Bartlett consented to his name being given to the department.
 It is currently one of UCL's 11 constituent faculties.

-Buildings and resources
+Campus and locations

-The school has three London sites, the UCL campus in Bloomsbury, and UCL East and Here East at the Queen Elizabeth Olympic Park.
+The faculty has three sites across London - at UCL's Bloomsbury and East campuses and at Here East, in the Queen Elizabeth Olympic Park.

 Bloomsbury

 On the Bloomsbury campus, The Bartlett Faculty is based at 169 Euston Road.
 The Bartlett School of Architecture has been based at 22 Gordon Street since 2016, which was built around the retained structure of the old building, Wates House.
 Five of The Bartlett's departments (the School of Planning and Institutes of Sustainable Resources, Sustainable Heritage, Environmental Design & Engineering and the Energy Institute) and its library are located in Central House.
 The Bartlett School of Construction and Project Management is housed in 1-19 Torrington Place.
 The Bartlett Development Planning Unit is located in 34 Tavistock Square.
 The Centre for Advanced Spatial Analysis is located in 90 Tottenham Court Road.